 “I’m not your typical story, but I wouldn’t change a thing,” explains Mo.
 “I’ve learned resilience through my experiences, and I believe that has served me well.”

-His father’s journey fueled his growing desire to serve both his country as well as those in need.
+His father’s journey fueled his growing desire to serve both his country and those in need.
 An officer in the South Korean Army, Suchoon came to the United States after the Korean War where he worked as an experimental psychologist.
 While Mo knew he wanted to enlist, he wasn’t sure which branch he would join.
 But when his older sister, Daisy, was accepted to West Point, the decision was clear: he too would be going to the United States Military Academy.

 “I always felt a calling to help others.
 The military and the medical world have that in common,” adds Mo.
 “I was afraid I might need to put my medical career on hold to join the army, but I was one of the lucky ones.”